ncphillips/truecoders.io/index.md

     body: We offer full-ride course scholarships for any individual who qualifies by passing an aptitude test
   title: Our Process
+  body: We have decades of experience to lean on as we train and mentor the next generation
+    of amazing coders.
 - template: section-partial-collection
   sub_collection: employers
   limit: '3'
   title: Our Employers
+  body: We've seen many of our students already placed in jobs with some great companies.
 - template: section-partial-collection
   sub_collection: team
   limit: '3'